openmfp/.github/profile/README.md

-# Welcome to the Open Micro Front End Platform (openMFP) Project on GitHub
+# Welcome to the Open Micro Front End Platform (OpenMFP) Project on GitHub

-:wave: Welcome to the official GitHub presence of openMFP.
+:wave: Welcome to the official GitHub presence of OpenMFP.
 We are part of [ApeiroRA](https://apeirora.eu/content/projects/) which is an Important Project of Common European Interest - Next Generation Cloud Infrastructures and Services (IPCEI-CIS).
 We contribute to ApeiroRA's core aim of creating an overarching multi-provider cloud-edge continuum by bringing together micro front ends and APIs into a cohesive platform, allowing teams to contribute components while maintaining their independence.

 ## :globe_with_meridians: ApeiroRA?